ibexa/documentation-developer/docs/guide/search.md

 #### Step 3: Configuring repository with the specific search engine

-The following is an example of configuring Solr Search Engine, where `connection` name is same as in the example above, and engine is set to `solr`:
+The following is an example of configuring Solr search engine, where `connection` name is same as in the example above, and engine is set to `solr`:

 ``` yaml
 # ezplatform.yml